A Health System's leap to IOT

 Research and Development

-IoT has a crucial role in the discovery and development of new drugs.
+Internet of Things (IoT) has a crucial role in the discovery and development of new drugs.
 Various IoT-based applications such as wearable devices, organ on a chip, and sensors are offering real-time reporting facilities with improved treatment facilities.
 Moreover, cost offsetting is also a plus with faster screening and analysis through sensors.

 Latest technological trends such as sensors and RFID are adding valuable inputs across the supply chain processes.
 For instance, reflecting on crucial parameters like temperature is essential in pharma industries, with constant monitoring of logistics.
 Warehousing of drugs with the help of smart sensors allow an admin to streamline the supply chain management.